keystone-engine/keypatch/README.md

 ### Appendix.
 Install Keystone for IDA Pro

-We all know that <= IDA 7.0 (eg: 6.8, 6.9, 6.95, 7.0_x86), IDA Pro's Python is 32-bit itself, so it can only loads 32-bit libraries.
+We all know that before IDA 7.0, IDA Pro's Python is 32-bit itself, so it can only loads 32-bit libraries.
 For this reason, we have to build & install Keystone 32-bit.
-However, IDA 7.0 is now a native 64-bit application, which means we also need to install a correct version of Keystone.
+However, since IDA 7.0 supports both 32-bit & 64-bit, which means we also need to install a correct version of Keystone.
 This section details the steps towards that goal.

 #### A1.
 Windows